 There’s an interesting anecdote to back up this point.
 A few years ago, Copenhagen-based Noma began serving pour over brewed on Tim Wendelboe-beans.

-Even though this is a restaurant that is famous for serving avant-garde Michelin food, they were met with massive pushback from both customers and food critics when serving lighter roast coffee.
+Even though this restaurant is famous for serving avant-garde Michelin food, they were met with massive pushback from customers and food critics when serving lighter roast coffee.
 Noma-founder Rene Redzepi stated that the criticism was far harsher than when they served any of their many outrageously avantgarde dishes.

 Specialty in a farmer culture

 There’s a dozen of prominent roasters similar to Tim Wendelboe and The Coffee Collective in Scandinavia today.

 They purchase the best green beans, and roast consistently good coffee.
 If you walk into a third wave coffee shop in Asia or North America, there’s a good chance you’ll see some Danish or Scandinavian coffee on the shelf.

 However, these coffee brands don’t represent the general coffee culture.
 It’s more of an urban thing, catering to the young and well-heeled.
 While I can mostly talk for Denmark and Sweden, my understanding is that Norway is similar.